Opportunities submitted

 Candidates will bring Board level non-executive or executive experience from regulated financial services (preferably a commercial bank, equity investment firm or related investment organisation).
 Exposure to working with the public sector would also be advantageous.

-The Investment Committee, an executive rather than a Board Committee, considers investment proposals exceeding £500,000, exits from unlisted entities exceeding £750,000 and exit strategies for listed entities.
-The candidate will have a significant track record of making investment decisions across debt and equity investments as a result of rigorous analysis, as well as bringing broader investment knowledge and exposure.
+The Investment Committee, an executive rather than a Board committee, considers investment proposals exceeding £500,000, exits from unlisted entities exceeding £750,000 and exit strategies for listed entities.
+The Candidate will have a significant track record of making investment decisions across debt and equity investments as a result of rigorous analysis, as well as bringing broader investment knowledge and exposure.

 The Audit and Risk Committee supports the Board and CEO (as Accounting Officer) in ensuring the adequacy of risk management, internal control and governance including financial statements, risk management, audit processes and probity and whistle-blowing policies.
 They provide an annual report to Welsh Government on DBW’s work and confirms the adequacy of its audit arrangements and assurance.
 The candidate will possess formal financial or accounting qualifications and considerable financial and risk management acumen.

-Both candidates will have an understanding of and empathy for the Welsh economy and share DBW’s passion for making Welsh businesses successful.
+Both successful candidates will have an understanding of and empathy for the Welsh economy and share DBW’s passion for making Welsh businesses successful.

 The organisation would like its Board to represent the diversity of the communities it serves and welcomes applications from underrepresented groups.